alexeyvax/form-validation-constructor/README.md

 # form-validation-constructor

-The simple library-constructor use for validation form on the client side.
+The simple library-constructor use validation form on the client side.
-Constructor was based on a "strategy" pattern.
-The Constructor can add your personal check form.
+Constructor was base on a "strategy" pattern and can add your personal check form.

 form-validation-constructor complement native browser's validation or replace them his custom checks.